 - Receive administrative information regarding changes in or termination of the patient management program.

 - Decline participation, revoke consent, or disenroll pharmacy services at any point in time.

 - To provide accurate and complete information regarding your past and present medical history.

-- To agree to a schedule of services and report any cancellation of scheduled appointment and/or treatments.
+- To agree to a schedule of services and report any cancellation of scheduled appointments and/or treatments.

-- To participate in decisions, development and updating about your action plan.
+- To participate in decisions, development, and updates about your action plan.

 - To communicate whether you clearly comprehend the course of treatment and plan of care.

 - To comply with the plan of care and clinical instructions.